+The word bane has many negative connotations.
+It has been used as a synonym for killer, curse, poison, death, destruction and woe.
+Our ancestors appended the word bane to plants that are poisonous.
 I am intrigued by herbs with names that end in –bane.
 Does fleabane really get rid of fleas?
 Do witches use witchbane for spells or is it used to keep witches away?
 Is wolfsbane dangerous to wolves or werewolves?

-Dogbane – found in Asia, Eastern Europe and North America, it is also known as Indian Hemp.
+Dogbane – (Apocynum cannabinum) found in Asia, Eastern Europe and North America, it is also known as Indian Hemp.
 Native Americans used it as a source of fiber.
 In Asia, the Chinese used it as an herbal tea.
 Dogbane resembles milkweed and like milkweed is the nectar plant for some types of moths such as the Mouse Moth.
 Dogbane is definitely poisonous and not just for dogs.
 It contains a toxin that can cause cardiac arrhythmias.

-Fleabane – found in Europe and North America, it is indeed an insect repellent.
+Fleabane – (Genus Erigeron) found in Europe and North America, it is indeed an insect repellent.
 In the natural world, starlings use to line their nests to prevent mite infestations.
 Historically, it has been stuffed into mattresses to keep fleas away.
 Even though it repels insects, butterflies feed on it.
 Fleabane is poisonous for ruminants such as cows and goats.
 It is also used to prevent fungus on strawberries.

-Wolfsbane – also known as monkshood because the flowers resemble a monk’s hood.
+Wolfsbane – (Genus Aconitum) also known as monkshood because the flowers resemble a monk’s hood.
 Wolfsbane is widespread throughout the northern hemisphere.
 It is used in traditional Chinese medicine and Ayurvedic medicine.
 It is the nectar plant of several moth species.
 The plants contain an alkaloid which has been used to poison arrow tips for hunting, wolves being one of the prey it was used on, and warfare.
 The poison is easily absorbed through the skin, so you should wear gloves while handling them in the garden.
 In addition to hunting wolves, it was believed that wolfsbane kept werewolves away.